Over the last few weeks, I have been getting a ton of questions about what it takes to give a good business presentation.

 - Opportunity overview – Hit on the key points and the philosophy, don’t go into too much detail

-- Training Overview – People want to know that they will be taught how- 30 day bootcamp, SN, FSTS
+- Training Overview – People want to know that they will be taught how to be successful- 30 Day Bootcamp, SN, FSTS

 - Money Testimonials – 5-10 stories, 10-20 seconds each, include large and small stories

 This outline can be used for any length presentation from 5 minutes to an hour.
 So what is the perfect length presentation?
-Who knows, but I think anywhere from 5-30 minutes can be effective, especially for the initial look.
+Who knows, but I think anywhere from 5-30 minutes is most effective, especially for the initial look.
 Your goal with any presentation is to give them enough information and social proof that they can make a good decision for themselves.

 The skills and techniques I’ve mentioned here are easy to learn and will improve your results dramatically.
-Dani talks about these techniques throughout a lot of her material but there is one CD set that is focused on just this topic and it is aptly called Presentation Success System and I highly recommend that you add this to your library and start listening to it on a regular basis.
-The other resource is the new Smarter Networker Tuesday Night Live call that we now do every week.
-This call started out as a training call where we read scripts to real live leads.
-We have decided to continue with this and include additional topics based on your requests.
+Dani talks about these techniques throughout a lot of her material but there is one CD set that is focused on this topic.
+I highly recommend that you add Presentation Success System to your library and start listening to it on a regular basis.

 Like anything, your first presentation will be a little uncomfortable but you will get through it and you will have a new skill in your arsenal.